sajidhamdard/learnjavascript/notes/debugging-english.md

 Here, the code is trying to add 1 to the maximum safe integer value that JavaScript can represent, which exceeds the maximum value that can be represented and it will cause a range error.

+#### Evaluation errors

-5. Evaluation errors: These occur when the code is trying to evaluate an expression that is not valid.
+These occur when the code is trying to evaluate an expression that is not valid.
 Examples include dividing by zero or trying to access a property of undefined.

 ```
 eval("hello world");